rollerworks/search/doc/cookbook/type/create_custom_field_type.rst

 Further reading
 ---------------

-Creating a field type is fun and easy, but did you know there is more possible then is shown here?
-Learn more at: :doc:`data_transformers` and :doc:`value_comparison` and its also a good idea to test your types:
+Creating a field type is fun and easy, but did you know much more is possible than what is shown here?
+Learn more at: :doc:`data_transformers` and :doc:`value_comparison` and it is also a good idea to test your types:
 :doc:`unit_testing`

 .. _`IntegerType`: https://github.com/rollerworks/RollerworksSearch/blob/master/src/Extension/Core/Type/IntegerType.php